jju/stubbl/story/notes/KRJ.md

 born 1261.173-500:958
 passed the 1.5GSec mark between GCIX and GCV Memorial tournaments.
 This was a bit of a milestone for her and helps inflect the writing and depression in GCX

+Never going to be an insider.
+Arc goes: outside because doesn't give a shit, learning to give a shit, wanting to get inside and failing, thoughtful outside way